ZBok/BetterVanillaPirates/readme.txt

 WIP

-Overall goal is to make Human space combat more interesting and challenging in the mid-late game.
+Overall goal is to make combat in Human space much more interesting and challenging in the mid-late game.
-No new weapons/ships are added, just extra variants and more challenging content.
+No new weapons/ships are added, all the content here is made from vanilla.

+I made this because:

+- The kestrel is beautiful and I want to see more of it while playing the game.

+- Human space combat missions (spaceport and jobs) currently don't scale very well into the late game, they aren't very good $$ and are somewhat boring once you obtain a large fleet.

+- I think pirate ships and merchant ships should use a bigger variety of weapon/engine/tech combinations, especially after the main storyline is completed.

+- I want Bounty Hunters to be properly scary even for players with large fleets, and scale hard with combat rating.

 Current features: